*IMPORTANT NOTICE: Recycling bins containing unacceptable materials (including plastic bags) will NOT be collected.

 Zero-Sort recycling is a state-of-the-art process that enables paper, cardboard, plastic, glass and metal cans to be collected together in one bin, eliminating the need for you to separate recyclables.
-Remember that bags are not allowed in your recycling!
-If you need more space for your recyclables, you may use any type of durable, weather-proof container (no larger that 30 gallons) as an additional recycling bin.
+Remember that plastic bags are not allowed in your recycling!
+If you need more space for your recyclables, you may use any type of durable, weather-proof container as an additional recycling bin.

 Set recyclables and trash at the curb between 6 a.m. and 7:30 a.m. on your scheduled trash/recycling day.
 Whenever a scheduled collection day falls on a holiday, that day's collection and all remaining collections for the week will be delayed one day.